UnacceptableBehaviour/algorithms/README.md

 2. Simplify the problem - break into sub problems, do some pre processing on data, set one of the inputs to be contant, including some assumptions about the data to minimise special cases.
 3. Look for similar problems - leverage elements or approaches used in those problems.
 4. Delegate the work - use recursion, dividing the problem delegating the subproblems to recursive function calls.
 If you cant figure out how to solve a problem, see if you can figure out how to solve only the last bit of it.
 Then see if you can use recursion to solve the rest of it.
-5. Design according to the runtime - to be able to do this we need a list of algo vs runtime & recurrence relations - crib sheet
+5. Design according to the runtime - to be able to do this we need a list of algo vs runtime & recurrence relations - CHEAT SHEET

 Exersize